jamespro/timeleft/README.md

   * Storing the person's authorization
 * B) How to store these events.
 And when do you update your copy?
 * C) Dealing with partial time (see below)
+* D) Is it draining a lot of resources to have it update every second?
+Change it to every minute?
+Or not a big deal?
+Or change it to every minute anyway because I don't personally need it?
-* D) I think there was something else
+* E) I think there was something else
 * **NOTE!
 AS BREAKS AND MEETINGS PASS, THEY NO LONGER NEED TO BE SUBTRACTED FROM YOUR AVAILABLE TIME!!**
   * So do we need to know the start/end times of each thing that is being removed?
   * How do we remove part of the time? e.g. if it is halfway through lunch, only 30 minutes have passed but not the whole thing?